 My work on the social consequences of economic adjustment policies focuses on the implications of reform paths for society and public health in a comparative perspective.
 I have published on the public health effects of the Greek crisis, the effects of austerity measures on European health systems, and the political and policy response to health crises.
 In addition, drawing on in-depth interviews in a working-class Athens suburb, I have examined how the members of this community – marred by high levels of unemployment – cope with adversity.
 Finally, I have analysed the effects of IMF programs on health policy and outcomes in low-income countries.

-Selected publications (please click here for full list)
+References (please click here for full list of publications)